 There are many different ways that you can use it to improve your business, but let’s look at two of the best ways:

 First, branded content can help you increase brand awareness.
-To do this, you need to make it as easy as possible for people to find your branded content.
-This means using social media channels like Facebook, Twitter and Instagram.
+You need to make it as easy as possible for people to find your branded content.
+This means using social media channels like Facebook, Twitter, and Instagram.

 It also means adding links to all of your branded pages on your website, including any blogs or landing pages that contain branded content.
 Once you have done this, you will have increased the amount of brand awareness that is out there.